 (6) The remuneration payable to the holder of the office of Commissioner is to be charged to the Consolidated Fund which, to the necessary extent, is by this clause appropriated accordingly.

-4. Provisions where Commissioner was Judge
+4. Provisions where Commissioner was a judge

-(1) If a person who, immediately before appointment to the office of Commissioner, was a Judge of the Supreme Court, is appointed as Commissioner, that person is to be paid the same remuneration and have the same other rights or privileges as if the person had continued to be the holder of that judicial office.
+(1) If a person who, immediately before appointment to the office of Commissioner, was a judge of the Supreme Court, is appointed as Commissioner, that person is to be paid the same remuneration and have the same other rights or privileges as if the person had continued to be the holder of that judicial office.

-(2) For the purposes of the Judges’ Salaries and Pensions Act 1950, the service as Commissioner of a former Judge is taken to be service as the holder of the same judicial office as the office that person held before appointment as Commissioner.
+(2) For the purposes of the Judges’ Salaries and Pensions Act 1950, the service as Commissioner of a former judge is taken to be service as the holder of the same judicial office as the office that person held before appointment as Commissioner.

 (3) The person’s service as Commissioner is, for all purposes, taken to be service as the holder of that judicial office.